Schellman becomes The First ISO 42001 ANAB Accredited Certification Body!

 About Andy Rogers

-Andy Rogers is a Senior Associate with Schellman based in Indianapolis, IN.
+Andy Rogers is a Lead Senior Associate with Schellman based in Indianapolis, IN.
 Prior to joining Schellman in 2021, Andy Rogers worked as a Cyber Security Consultant, for a Government Aeronautics company specializing in UAVs, Satellites, and FedRAMP audits.
-Andy Rogers has over 17 years of experience comprised of serving clients in various industries, including health insurance, nuclear energy production, government contracting, IT services, and tactical aircraft manufacturing.
+Andy Rogers has over 20 years of experience comprised of serving clients in various industries, including health insurance, nuclear energy production, government contracting, IT services, and tactical aircraft manufacturing.
 Andy Rogers is now focused primarily on FedRAMP, assessing for organizations across various industries.